firebird631/siis/README.md

 * --rebuild Rebuild OHLC from the trades/ticks data for a market.
 Need to specify --broker, --market, --timeframe, --from and --to date, --cascaded
 * --optimize Check one ore many market for trades/ticks or OHLCs, and returns data corruption or gaps (later could propose some fix).
 Need to specify --broker, --market, --timeframe, --from and --to date
 * --sync Synchronize the market data from the broker.
 Need to specify --broker and --market
+* --export Market data export tool, to use with --broker=, --market=, --from=, --to=, --timeframe= and --filename= arguments
+* --import Market data import tool from previous export, to use with --filename= argument

 You need to define the name of the identity to use.
 This is related to the name defined into the identity.json file.
-Excepted for fetch/binarize/check-data the name of the profile of appliances to use --profile=\<profilename> must be specified.
+Excepted for the tools (fetch, binarize, optimize, rebuild, sync, export, import) the name of the profile to use --profile=\<profilename> must be specified.

 There are different running mode, the normal mode, will start the watching, trading capacity (paper-mode, live or backtesting) and offering an interactive terminal session, or you can run the specifics tools (fetcher, binarizer, optimizer, syncer, rebuilder...).